 This definition includes children and young people with long term medical conditions such as asthma, diabetes, epilepsy and cancer.
 Children and young people with such conditions do not necessarily have SEND but where a child requires special educational provision over and above the adjustments, aids and services required by the Equality Act 2010, they will additionally be covered by the SEND definition (Code of Practice, 6.15).

 For some children SEND can be identified at an early age.
-However, for other children and young people difficulties become evident only as they develop (Code of Practice 6.20).
+However, for other children and young people difficulties become evident only as they develop (Code of Practice 6.20)."

-Other issues which impact the progress of the child but which are not SEND are:

-Attendance and Punctuality; Health and Welfare; English as an additional language(EAL); being in receipt of Pupil Premium funding (PP); being a Looked After Child (LAC); being a child of Serviceman/woman; emotional and social needs.
+Other issues which impact the progress of the child but which are not necessarily SEND might be: Attendance and Punctuality; Health and Welfare; English as an additional language (EAL); being in receipt of Pupil Premium funding (PP); being a Looked After Child (LAC); being a child of Serviceman/woman; emotional and social needs.

 In our school, we identify the needs of pupils by considering the needs of the whole child (whom we know well) which include not only the special educational needs of the child, but a holistic view of their needs.
-Pupils are only identified as SEND if they do not make adequate progress once they have had all the intervention/adjustments and good quality personalised teaching.
+Pupils are only identified as SEND if they do not make adequate progress once we have trialled all other interventions/adaptations and good quality personalised teaching.